-- A description of all lands contained within the Conceptual Scheme Area; - A description of the existing and future road network within the entire Concept Scheme boundary; including its relation to main transportation routes; - Proposed development and Phasing Plan for a portion of one of the Cells; - The purpose of this Conceptual Scheme is to provide some general guidelines to transition from the existing Residential Transition Area to Industrial type uses.
-Industrial uses such as distribution logistics, warehousing, transportation, services, construction, and manufacturing, that do not have significant off-site nuisances, may be deemed appropriate within the quarter section;
+- A description of all lands contained within the Conceptual Scheme Area; - The purpose of this Conceptual Scheme is to provide some general guidelines to transition from the existing Residential Transition Area to Industrial type uses.
+Industrial uses such as distribution logistics, warehousing, transportation, services, construction, and manufacturing, that do not have significant off-site nuisances, may be deemed appropriate within the quarter section; - Commercial, institutional, and other business uses that are compatible with industrial uses and have minimal impact on the local infrastructure, and do not generate large retail traffic volumes may be appropriate within the quarter section; - Specifically, this Conceptual Scheme includes supporting rationale and detailed plans for development of a portion of Development Cell B and is submitted at the request of Rocky View County;

-- Commercial, institutional, and other business uses that are compatible with industrial uses and have minimal impact on the local infrastructure, and do not generate large retail traffic volumes may be appropriate within this industrial area the quarter section; - Part 2 includes detailed plan for development of a portion of Cell; - Specifically, this Conceptual Scheme Part 2 includes supporting rationale and detailed plans for development of a portion of Development Cell B and is submitted at the request of Rocky View County; - Specifically, this Conceptual Scheme also includes supporting rationale for the pending redesignation of Development Cell E and is submitted at the request of Rocky View.
+• Specifically, this Conceptual Scheme also includes supporting rationale for the pending redesignation of Development Cell C and is submitted at the request of Rocky View.